viggo-gascou/EuroEval/docs/datasets/slovenian.md

-# 🇸🇮 Slovenian
+# 🇸🇮 Slovene

-This is an overview of all the datasets used in the Slovenian part of EuroEval.
+This is an overview of all the datasets used in the Slovene part of EuroEval.
 The datasets are grouped by their task - see the [task overview](/tasks) for more information about what these constitute.